 - Stefon Diggs to get 1+ touchdowns

 Betting on multiple outcomes from the same game is usually called Same Game Parlays (SGP), or One Game Parlays (OGP), depending on which sportsbook you’re using.

-Even if the game has already started, you’ll be able to create a ‘live’ or ‘in-game’ parlay just like you would before the game.
+Even if the game has already started, you can create a ‘live’ or ‘in-game’ parlay just like you would before the game.

-Super Bowl props and parlay menus will differ from site to site, so shopping around and finding a site that works for you is essential.
+Super Bowl props and parlay menus will differ from site to site, so shopping around and finding a great online sportsbook that works for you is essential.

 3 basic Super Bowl betting tips

 The main thing to remember about Super Bowl betting is that it’s supposed to be fun.